 - Schools -

-Chess Club is for students from all year levels.
+Chess Club is available to Year 5 - 12 students.
 It is a social activity for chess lovers or those who would like to learn, and is not a competition.
-For those who would like to test their skills, Year 5 - 12 students can enter the annual South Eastern Independent Schools Association (SEISA) Chess competition.
+For those who would like to test their skills, students are offered the opportunity to compete against other schools in the annual SEISA Cultural competition.